 Our financial statements are prepared in accordance with accounting principles generally accepted in the United States.
-To apply these principles, we must make estimates that affect our reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
+To apply these principles, we must make estimates and judgments that affect our reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 In many instances, we reasonably could have used different accounting estimates and, in other instances, changes in the accounting estimates are reasonably likely to occur from period to period.
 Accordingly, actual results could differ significantly from our estimates.
 To the extent that there are material differences between these estimates and actual results, our financial condition or results of operations will be affected.
-We base our estimates on historical experience and other assumptions that we believe to be reasonable at the time and under the circumstances, and we evaluate these estimates on an ongoing basis.
-We refer to accounting estimates of this type as critical accounting policies and estimates.
-Management believes there have been no material changes during the three months ended December 31, 2006 to the critical accounting policies reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations section of our Annual Report on Form 10-K filed with the Securities and Exchange Commission on September 13, 2006.
+We base our estimates and judgments on historical experience and other assumptions that we believe to be reasonable at the time and under the circumstances, and we evaluate these estimates and judgments on an ongoing basis.
+We refer to accounting estimates and judgments of this type as critical accounting policies and estimates.
+Management believes there have been no material changes during the three months ended September 30, 2008 to the critical accounting policies reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations section of our Annual Report on Form 10-K filed with the Securities and Exchange Commission on August 29, 2008.